 I wanted to do something that made a difference in this world, and I found that in Camp Kesem.
 I continue to volunteer for Kesem because of the family-like community it has created for me and because these kids inspire me every day.”

 There are several ways to support Camp Kesem.
 The University of Oregon chapter has created an Amazon Wishlist for this year’s camp, with items that you can donate directly.
 “These items are inexpensive and can go a long way in making it a memorable experience for the kids.
 The tealight candles are especially important because they are part of a remembrance ceremony.
 Any help is appreciated,” Ryan said.
-You can also make a monetary donation through Ryan’s fundraising page.

 If you are in the Portland area and are interested in supporting the organization further, they are hosting a benefit event at the Urban Studio on NW Davis Street on April 28 called Make the Magic.
-You can buy tickets here for individuals or groups.